wbthomason/wbthomason.github.io/about.md

 url: "/about"
 ---

-I'm Wil Thomason, a third-year PhD student in the [Department of Computer Science](http://www.cs.cornell.edu) at Cornell University.
+I'm Wil Thomason, a fourth-year PhD candidate in the [Department of Computer Science](http://www.cs.cornell.edu) at Cornell University.
 My primary research interests are in **robotics**, though I'm also interested in machine learning, programming languages, and interdisciplinary efforts among these areas.
 I am graciously funded by the [NDSEG